-All existing nuclear power plants in the United States today use uranium as fuel.
+There are currently 93 (soon to be 94) operating nuclear reactors in the United States that produce electricity.
 The fuel is made by mining uranium and processing it into a powder.
 The powder is then formed into ceramic pellets, which are stacked in rods made of a special metal alloy.
 The rods are bundled together and submerged in water.
-Similar to other types of power plants, nuclear power plants use heat to boil water and produce steam.
+Similar to other types of thermal power plants, nuclear power plants use heat to boil water and produce steam.
 The steam is then used to drive a turbine and make electricity.
 Nuclear power produces the heat from a process called fission, the splitting of uranium atoms.
-(Researchers are also working to develop fusion as an energy source, in which two atoms give off heat as they are squeezed together into one.)
+(Researchers are also working to develop fusion as an energy source, in which two atoms give off heat as they are squeezed together into one but this energy technology is not covered in this document.)

 While nuclear reactor technology will change and improve over time, the fundamental concept of splitting atoms to make heat, and using that heat to produce electricity, will remain the same for the upcoming generation of advanced reactors.
-In addition to electricity, some advanced reactors also may do other work, such as producing heat for industrial uses, district heating, desalination, energy storage, and hydrogen (and ammonia production.
+In addition to electricity, some advanced reactors also may do other work, such as producing heat for industrial uses, district heating, desalination, energy storage, and hydrogen (and ammonia production).
 To do these jobs, some will build on the traditional ceramic-uranium-water model while other reactor designs employ alternative models.
 Examples include using uranium in a different fuel form or using a different chemical element altogether, like thorium, which is abundant in nature and when irradiated in a reactor, becomes reactor fuel.